 Undergraduate students must complete at least 12 semester hours in history (four courses) with a GPA of at least 3.1 in history, have a GPA of 3.0 or better overall, and be in the top 35 percent of their class.
 Membership is not limited to history majors.

-Information of interest to members of Phi Alpha Theta is posted on the bulletin board outside Professor Otto's office (Center Street House #7).
+Information of interest to members of Phi Alpha Theta is posted on the bulletin board in the hallway near Office #7 in Center Street House.